Kasper Høgh

-Kasper Waarts Høgh (born 6 December 2000) is a Danish professional footballer who plays as a forward for Norwegian Eliteserien side Stabæk, on loan from Danish Superliga club AaB.
+Kasper Waarts Thenza Høgh (born 6 December 2000) is a Danish professional footballer who plays as a forward for Norwegian Eliteserien side Bodø/Glimt.

 Club career

 Randers FC

 In December 2017, Høgh signed a new contract with Randers FC, extending his contract until 2020.
 Høgh's first experience on the first team squad was on 4 April 2018, when he was selected to the squad against Silkeborg IF in the Danish Cup.

 Høgh got his debut for Randers FC on 15 April 2018.
-He started on the bench, but replaced Mikael Boman in the 80th minute in a 0–3 defeat against OB in the Danish Superliga.
+He started on the bench, but replaced Mikael Boman in the 80th minute in a 3–0 defeat against OB in the Danish Superliga.
 He played one more game for the first team squad in that season.
 Høgh had scored impressive 23 goals in 21 games for the U19 squad in that season.

-He continued in the 2018/19 season to impress, scoring 14 goals in 9 games for the U19 squad in the first half year.
-Høgh became more and more involved in the first team squad, playing two games coming in as a substitute and sitting on the bench for 4 games in the first half year of the season.
+He continued in the 2018–19 season to impress, scoring 14 goals in 9 games for the U19 squad in the first half year.
+Høgh became more and more involved in the first team squad, playing two games coming in as a substitute and sitting on the bench for four games in the first half year of the season.

 On 19 March 2019, Høgh signed a long-term contract with Randers.
-He was set to be permanently promoted to the first team from the 2019/20 season.
+He was set to be permanently promoted to the first team from the 2019–20 season.
 After an injury, Randers decided on 29 July 2020 to loan Høgh out to Icelandic club Valur for the rest of 2020, to get some regular match fitness.